Undergraduate Academic Regulations

 Excessive absence policy.
 Anytime during the semester when a student exceeds the total number of hours of absences allowed, an instructor may drop the student for excessive absences with a grade of WF.
 Students may regain admittance to a course only by permission of the instructor.
 A student auditing a course who fails to meet class participation and assignment requirements or who exceeds the total number of allowed absences may be dropped from the course by the instructor and assigned a grade of W.

 Absence for military duty.
 Military reservists who are called to active duty or active duty military personnel who receive change-of-station orders or deployment orders during an academic semester may officially withdraw from the university with a full refund of matriculation fees upon providing a copy of the official orders.
 Those who have completed sufficient work may be awarded a grade and credit or an I (Incomplete) grade.
 Military withdrawals are not granted for TDY assignments.

 Course withdrawals.
-Students who wish to drop a course after the official schedule change period has ended, must officially withdraw from the course.
-Students must withdraw via the web by using CougarNet and the Enrollment Services Tab on the university's Web.
+Students who wish to drop a course after the official schedule change period has ended. must officially withdraw from the course.
+Students must withdraw via the web by using CougarNet and the Enrollment Services Tab.

 A student charged with academic dishonesty may not withdraw from the course in which the alleged offense occurred unless the charge has been overturned through the appeals process.
 The CSU Office of Judicial Affairs may be consulted for more information about filing an appeal.

 Students that have been reported to the registrar as excessively absent will not be permitted to withdraw from the course.